neggles/wdv3-timm/README.md

 small example thing showing how to use `timm` to run the WD Tagger V3 models.

-doesn't seem to work right mind you but here we are

 ## How To Use

 1. clone the repository and enter the directory: